nhado401/nhado401.github.io/Project.md

 Create a deep learning model to classify diseases in apple trees on Microcontroller STM32 H743ZI2 board.

-## Handwritten Digits Recognition (2021)
+## Handwritten Digits Recognition (2021) - Python, C - STM32 H743ZI2

-Programming Language: Python, C

-Microcontroller: STM32 H743ZI2

-Source of Dataset: MNIST

 Created and trained a machine learning model to classify handwritten digits in Python.